Making a Difference

 international educators are unaware of international volunteer organizations and financial aid administrators may view them as third party providers.

-The fact is that many of these organizations provide high-quality programs and promote excellence in international volunteerism:
+The fact is that many of the following organizations, among others, provide high-quality programs and promote excellence in international volunteerism:

 The organizations above only a few examples of exemplary programs.
 More information about these and other members of the International Volunteer Programs Association (IVPA) can be found on their website: www.volunteerinternational.org.
 Editor's